Water temperature in Freeport

 Minimum:

-As of now, in Freeport, the water temperature is 78.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 5.6°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Freeport, the water temperature is 82.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.8°F lower than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 74.4°F on 2017, while the historical minimum was 71.2°F on 2018.
+Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 85.9°F on 2023, while the historical minimum was 81.1°F on 2017.

 Daily water temperature in Freeport